CAMDgraz/intro_programming/README.md

 welcome to the course of Introduction to scientific programming.
 We are very happy to offer this year a first course about programming within the PhD School MolMed.
 In this course, we will get the basics in two of the main lenguages used in Science: python and R. We will also introduce how to work under Linux environment, the use of some command in the terminal (bash) as well as how to submit jobs to a scientific cluster using the job manager SLURM.

 The course will take place the week Nov.
-6-10 2023 at the Med Campus in the room SR58 (MC2.Q.01.033).
+6-10 2023 at the Med Campus in the **room SR68 (MC2.Q.01.040) (NEW ROOM)**.

 # 1. Linux environement, bash and HPC

+We have prepared a virtual machine with Debian for the course to be used on the laptops of the PC Pool.
+We will cover the following topics:

 - Introduction to Linux environment, distributions, permissions
 - Command-line basics